 Again, this lesson translates across to accountants who charge fees for the time they spend on a client’s affairs.
 Few clients care how long it takes you to do their work.
 They are not interested in your time as such.
 What they want is the output that they get – the accounts, tax returns, estimates of tax payable, the peace of mind you provide as well as the confidence and trust you encourage that your advice pays for itself and that they will get what they want.

-Quoting and negotiating fees with prospects is a perennial issue for accountants and one that I often address during mentoring sessions, The Inner Circle and the Sole Practitioners’ Breakthrough Programme.
+Quoting and negotiating fees with prospects is a perennial issue for accountants and one that I often address during mentoring sessions and The Inner Circle.